 Drug education in NSW government schools

-Stage based content within NSW PDHPE K–6 and 7–10 syllabuses and crossroads course allows teachers flexibility to deliver content at a time that meets the student needs, based on maturity, local context and learning progression.
+Stage based content within NSW PDHPE K–6 and 7–10 syllabuses and Life Ready course allows teachers flexibility to deliver content at a time that meets the student needs, based on maturity, local context and learning progression.

 Kindergarten to Year 2

 - about medicines and the need to use them properly under the supervision of an adult

 - that medicines and poisons must be stored out of reach of children